 Recalling

-That Paragraph 27, c) i of the Tunis Agenda recognizes the contribution that Internet Exchange points can make to reducing interconnection costs and broadening network access
+That Paragraph 27, c) i of the Tunis Agenda recognizes the contribution that Internet Exchange points can make to reducing interconnection costs and broadening network access;

-That Paragraph 50 of the Tunis Agenda calls for the establishment of national, regional and sub-regional Internet exchange points as a strategy for increasing affordable global connectivity thereby facilitating improved and equitable access for all.
+That Paragraph 50 of the Tunis Agenda calls for the establishment of national, regional and sub-regional Internet exchange points as a strategy for increasing affordable global connectivity thereby facilitating improved and equitable access for all; and

+Resolution 101 (Guadalajara, 2010) resolves 2), that the ITU should fully embrace the opportunities for telecommunication/ICT development that arise from the growth of IP-based services, in conformity with the ITU purposes and the outcomes of the Geneva (2003) and Tunis (2005) phases of WSIS.

 Considering

 That the report by ISOC, OECD and UNESCO, on the relationship between local content Internet Development and access prices found a significant relationship between the development of international bandwidth and the price of local Internet access.

+That the ITU and UNESCO Broadband Commission report, The State of Broadband 2012, concluded that IXPs have resulted in economic efficiencies and have proven helpful in expanding connectivity, where the regulatory environment has been favorable.

+That at the 2012 Connect Americas Summit, regional leaders committed to the development of Internet exchange points at the local, national and regional levels to reduce Internet access costs

 is of the view